 Recreation in Park Clingendael

-A little further on, at the back of the white terraced staircase, is playground De Geest.
-Biggest attraction for children is the extensive climbing fort, which many children enthusiastically use.
+A little further on, at the back of the white terrace steps, is playground De Geest.
+The biggest attraction for children is the extensive climbing fort, which many children make enthusiastic use of.

-Park Clingendael has a simple restaurant/tea shop near the Japanese Garden.
+Park Clingendael has a simple catering establishment cum teashop, near the Japanese Garden.

 Hiking trails & bridle paths in Park Clingendael